jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 # forkrun — NUMA-Aware Contention-Free Streaming Parallelization for HPC Data Prep

+**forkrun is a self-tuning, drop-in replacement for GNU Parallel that accelerates shell-based data preparation by 50×–400× on modern CPUs and scales linearly (or better) on NUMA systems like Frontier.**

+**forkrun achieves:**

+- 200,000+ batch dispatches/sec (vs ~500 for GNU Parallel)
+- ~95–99% CPU utilization across all cores (vs ~6% for GNU Parallel)
+- Near-zero cross-socket memory traffic (NUMA-aware “born-local” design)

+forkrun is built for high-frequency, low-latency workloads on NUMA hardware - a regime where existing tools leave most cores idle.

 ## The Problem

 Data preparation on multi-socket HPC systems like Frontier means running millions of fast shell operations — format conversions, field extraction, validation checks, file transforms — across inputs that range from a few records to billions of lines.
 GNU Parallel and `xargs -P` were designed for long-running jobs, not microsecond-scale operations on NUMA hardware.
 At scale, their per-item fork overhead, cross-socket data migration, and lock contention become the bottleneck — not the work itself.

 forkrun, in its fastest mode, can distribute **200 000+ batches/sec** on a single node — while **GNU Parallel struggles to break 500**.
-On Frontier this potentially turns 50 % data-prep time into low single-digit percent.
+On Frontier this potentially turns 50% data-prep time into low single-digit percent.

 ## What forkrun Is